davidanukam/RubiksCubeSim2D/README.md

 ### 1. Running the Script

-By default, the game performs 100 random moves or accepts a file argument:
+By default, the game performs 100 random moves **or accepts a file argument**:

 (See [scramble_example.txt](https://github.com/davidanukam/RubiksCubeSim2D/blob/main/scramble_example.txt))